resourcepool/training-java/gatling-test/README.md

 You can add as many lines as you want in these csv feeders.

-If you want to modify the behavior of the test, you can modify the files in the folder src.scala.com.excilys.computerdatabase.gatling
+If you want to modify the behavior of the test, you can modify the files in the folder src/scala/com/excilys/computerdatabase/gatling

-#Pre-requisites on your webapp

-For the test to work, some elements in your webapp must have a specific id:
-* In the dashboard, the checkbox used to choose which computer to delete must have the id: {name computer}_id
-* In the dashboard, the href used to edit a computer must have the id: {name_computer}_name

-If you have too much trouble adapting your application to the test, test with only the browse process.
+If you have too much trouble adapting your application to the test, test with only the Search and Browse process (check the file in the folder src/scala/com/excilys/computerdatabase/gatling/simulation
+ ).

 #Utilisation